wxsd-sales/create-meeting-connect-flow/README.md

 - `title`: Webex Meeting title
 - `start`: Webex Meeting start date and time
 - `end`: Webex Meeting end date and time
 - `welcomeMessage`: A short welcome text message that will be shown to the customer.
-If none is provided, _"Hi there!
-This is the Video Support Widget.
-Please wait for the host to start the meeting"_ will be used as default.
+If none is provided, ```"Hi there!
+Welcome to our video support page.
+Please wait for the host to start the meeting"``` will be used as default.
 - `expertEmail`: Expert email address.
 It needs to be a Webex user in your ORG with a Webex Meetings host license

 `start` and `end` dates need to be Java Script Date objects, converted to strings.
 For example, if you want the meeting to start in 2 minutes, and to finish in 30m, you need to setup an Eval node with the following code: